mattkwilson/virtual-office/README.md

 # HSBC Team Vision
-disclaimer: this was created as a project for a ubc course (CPSC319), not for the company itself
+DISCLAIMER: This was created as a project for a UBC course (CPSC 319), not for HSBC.

 An HSBC-specified virtual office meeting platform created with React and built as a serverless application using AWS Lambda and DynamoDB, that was managed and deployed using AWS SAM and CloudFormation.